Danny Neaverth: Other appearances

 Neaverth also had a very long run as the public address announcer for the Buffalo Bills for 13 years.
 He also served as the public address announcer for the Buffalo Braves throughout the team's existence.

 As part of his work with WKBW, he and his fellow disc jockeys played as part of the "KB Yo-Yo Basketball Team," a Washington Generals-like sports entertainment squad that would travel to local schools and play charity games against teachers, deliberately losing every time.

 Neaverth has also been seen frequently on television.
 Neaverth, while still doing disc jockey work at WKBW, also served as noon weatherman for sister station WKBW-TV, despite taking all the forecasts from Accuweather and admittedly not knowing at all what he was doing.
-Later, in the 1980s, Neaverth moved to WGRZ-TV and hosted the talk show Nearly Noon with Dan Neaverth, and in 2016, he began producing a series of segments called I've Been Thinking for WBBZ-TV.
+In the late 1980s, Neaverth moved to WGRZ-TV and hosted the talk show Nearly Noon with Dan Neaverth, which lasted roughly two years before WGRZ cancelled all of its non-news programs; Neaverth pressed WGRZ to honor his contract and was assigned to report to work and do nothing until the contract was fulfilled.
+2016, he began producing a series of segments called I've Been Thinking for WBBZ-TV.

 Neaverth can also occasionally be seen hosting infomercials and commercials.

+Neaverth is the subject of the documentary The Kid from Keppel Street, which was released on WBBZ-TV in December 2025.

 Personal life

 Neaverth, who originally came from South Buffalo, resides in Orchard Park, New York.
 He attended and graduated from Bishop Timon high school in South Buffalo, New York.
 His wife of 59 years, the former Marie Seifert, died August 17, 2017.
-Two of his four sons, Dan Jr. and Darren, have also worked in the radio industry (David and Dean did not); Dan Jr. was also a fire chief for Orchard Park.
+The marriage produced one biological son, Dan Neaverth Jr., who served as a fire chief for Orchard Park and an occasional radio personality; the couple also adopted three sons, Darren, David and Dean.
 Neaverth is a registered Democrat but also identifies as a regular listener to conservative talk radio shows on WBEN.